 1-2ml of oil-based testosterone, if it reaches the heart, would lead to pulmonary microembolism / acute respiratory distress syndrome (PE/ARDS).

 If the dose reaches the lungs, it could lead to severe cough and breathing trouble for a short while.

 Also, anything that is administered through the venous route has a shorter circulatory time and would exit the body faster than other methods.
 Adding to that, not more than 1 or 2ml can be injected in one go due to the nature of its base.

 Yes, administering the dose directly into the muscle or subcutaneously is the best choice.
 This is the standard route of drug administration according to medical practice.

 When you want to use testosterone for therapeutic reasons, then consulting a doctor and going by their recommendation is the best choice.

 But, if you want to boost your athletic or sexual performance, then consuming natural herbal supplements is the best choice due to their fewer or no side effects.

 The limitation of intravenous testosterone administration is not there with natural t-booster capsules since they are consumed orally like food.

-You can inject testosterone into your vein, but then the impending allergic reactions would give you a hard time.
+You can inject testosterone into your blood vessel, but then the impending allergic reactions would give you a hard time.

 Limited dosage and faster clearance from the body would result in poor translation rate, and on top of that, possible side effects like PE/ARDS would make the intravenous testosterone administration unsafe.